santiontanon/mdlz80optimizer/README.md

 - MDL is a command line tool, so you need access to a terminal

-- Java version 8 installed in your computer
+- Java version 8 or higher installed in your computer